List of Tarja Turunen concert tours: Living the Dream Tour

 The shows in 2023 were dubbed the "Greatest Hits Tour", which started in the United States.
 In 2024, Tarja was joined on tour by Marko Hietala, her former bandmate in Nightwish, with the shows being dubbed the "Together Tour", with Marko playing sets before Tarja then joining her during her sets for many duets, with shows already scheduled until early 2026.
-The "Living the Dream Tour" is the longest tour that Tarja has done to date, running from 2023 to 2026, surpassing the Once Upon a Tour with Nightwish in 2004 and 2005.
+The "Living the Dream Tour" is the longest solo tour that Tarja has done to date at 130 shows, running from 2023 to 2026, tying with the Once Upon a Tour with Nightwish in 2004 and 2005.

 Songs performed

 The list of songs is based on the shows played from 2023 to 2025 throughout the tour.